RJHudspith/GLU/README.md

 GLU
 ===

 Gauge Link Utility (GLU) is a free, number of dimensions (ND) and number of colors (NC) lattice field theory library for various gluonic observables.
+It is written in the c programming language.

 The library can be used for: